 What We Do

 Sunday Breakfast Rescue Mission strives to meet the physical needs of the homeless and hurting men in Philadelphia through emergency shelter services that provide safe beds and nutritious meals to our homeless guests 365 days a year.
 Meeting the basic, physical needs is not enough.
-Staff at the Mission strive to meet spiritual needs as well through pre-meal chapel services, one-on-one counseling with on-staff chaplains, and through the long-term Overcomer Program.
+Staff at the Mission strive to meet spiritual needs as well through pre-meal chapel services, one-on-one meeting and case management from the Homeless Services staff, and through the 12 month Next Level Transitional Housing Program.

-The Overcomer Program is a twelve to eighteen month recovery program available to emergency shelter guests that are seeking a positive life change.
+The Next Level Program is a twelve month transitional housing program available to emergency shelter guests that are seeking stability, spiritual development, and long-term success.
 The goal of the program is to equip homeless men with the practical and spiritual life skills they need to be self-sufficient individuals and positive contributors to society.
-Men in the Overcomer Program maintain at least a one-year residency at Sunday Breakfast Rescue Mission and reside in private living quarters on the Mission’s fourth floor.
-During their first months in the program, they primarily participate in Bible classes, addiction recovery groups, and physical and emotional health counseling in areas key to reconciliation with God and family.
-In addition, they meet regularly with a chaplain who has been assigned to manage their case and monitor their progress.
+Men in the Next Level Program maintain up to a one-year residency at Sunday Breakfast Rescue Mission and reside in private living quarters on the Mission’s fourth floor.
+The Next Level Program is individualized the meet the unique needs of each participant.
+Case management, participating in a church community, volunteering to serve in their community, vocational and educational support are all central components to the program.